sudheerj/datastructures-algorithms/src/javascript/datastructures/singlyLinkedList/singlyLinkedList.md

    ![Screenshot](singlylinkedlist.png)

-The linked list can have the following functionalities,
+The linked list can have the following functionalities.

 1. **Push:** You can push a new node into the end of list.
 First, you need to create a new node using a given value.
 If the list is empty, assign the head and tail to the new node.
 Otherwise, the tail's next node points to new node and current tail node assigned to new node as a new tail.
 Finally, increment the size of the list.